 |Policyholders can borrow from the cash value, but the loan is deducted from the death benefit if they die before it’s paid off.||No cash value component.|

 |Fixed premiums, regardless of market conditions.||Premiums may increase with time, depending on the policy.|

 |Could pay out annual dividends.||Not eligible for dividends.|

-Determining if whole life insurance is right for you depends on your financial circumstances and goals.
+Whether whole life insurance is right for you depends both on your financial circumstances and your goals.

-The reason behind the higher price tag is that whole life insurance also contains an investment component.
-Every time you pay your whole life policy premium, a portion of that goes into a tax-deferred account that builds up a “cash value.”
+Whole life insurance costs a lot more because of its investment component.
+Every time you make a premium payment on your whole life policy, a portion of your money goes into your tax-deferred account that builds cash value.
 As the cash value grows, you can borrow against it.

-The ability to build cash value is often an attractive option if you’re looking for supplemental income or a financial safety cushion when you retire, says Huntley.
-However, he wouldn’t advise most buyers to purchase whole life insurance if they can help it.
+The ability to build cash value is often an attractive option if you’re looking for supplemental income or a financial safety net when you retire, says Huntley.
+However, he wouldn’t advise that most buyers purchase whole life insurance if they can help it.

 “I don’t think it’s for the average Joe or Jane making $60,000 to $70,000 per year,” says Huntley.
 “The only way whole life makes sense is if you’re very wealthy and have a complex estate situation where you have a lot of assets.”